Adapting LLaMA Decoder to Vision Transformer: Abstract

 \section{Abstract}

 This work examines whether decoder-only Transformers such as LLaMA, which were originally designed for large language models (LLMs), can be adapted to the computer vision field.
-We first ``LLaMAfy" a standard ViT step-by-step to align with LLaMA's architecture, and find that directly applying a causal mask to the self-attention brings an attention collapse issue, resulting in the failure to the network training.
+We first "LLaMAfy" a standard ViT step-by-step to align with LLaMA's architecture, and find that directly applying a causal mask to the self-attention brings an attention collapse issue, resulting in the failure to the network training.
 We suggest to reposition the class token behind the image tokens with a \textit{post-sequence class token} technique to overcome this challenge, enabling causal self-attention to efficiently capture the entire image's information.
 Additionally, we develop a \textit{soft mask} strategy that gradually introduces a causal mask to the self-attention at the onset of training to facilitate the optimization behavior.
 The tailored model, dubbed as \textit{image LLaMA (iLLaMA)}, is akin to LLaMA in architecture and enables direct supervised learning.
 Its causal self-attention boosts computational efficiency and learns complex representation by elevating attention map ranks. iLLaMA rivals the performance with its encoder-only counterparts, achieving 75.1\% ImageNet top-1 accuracy with only 5.7M parameters.
 Scaling the model to $\sim$310M and pre-training on ImageNet-21K further enhances the accuracy to 86.0\%.
-Extensive experiments demonstrate iLLaMA's reliable properties: calibration, shape-texture bias, quantization compatibility, ADE20K segmentation and CIFAR transfer learning.
-We hope our study can kindle fresh views to visual model design in the wave of LLMs.
-Pre-trained models and codes are available \href{https://github.com/techmonsterwang/iLLaMA}{here}.
+Extensive experiments demonstrate iLLaMA's reliable properties: shape-texture bias, calibration, quantization compatibility, ADE20K segmentation and CIFAR transfer learning.
+We hope our study can kindle fresh views to visual architectures in the wave of LLMs and inspire the development of unified multimodal models.
+Pre-trained models and codes are available \url{https://github.com/techmonsterwang/iLLaMA}.